-Join Bob McGannon for an in-depth discussion in this video Understanding risks, part of Managing Project Risk.
+Join Bob McGannon for an in-depth discussion in this video Understanding risks, part of Project Management Foundations: Risk.

 Projects deal with change, and dealing with change is risky business.
 Researches shown that numerous project managers are [not] prepared nor appropriately managed risk.
 Are you ready to manage the risk that can plague your project and potentially your business as well?
 When I talk about risk, I'm talking about things that haven't happened yet.
 There's a probability of some sort of event occurring that'll have an impact on your project.
 This impact could be positive when things go right, or it could be negative when they go wrong.

 With the significance of risk management in mind, let's look at the two major categories for risk, positive and negative risk.
 Positive risks are often called opportunities, and they still need to be managed.
 While we're not going to focus on opportunities, the logic and the process of dealing with them is the same as for negative risks.
 It's just that their are typically more instances of negative things happening in projects that have to managed.
 So, we'll focus on negative risks.

 Negative risks are events that could cause your project to be thrown off course.
 So, it's vital that you pay attention to them.
 Whether you are dealing with positive or negative risks, there are standard series of steps to follow when managing risks.
 First, you need to identify the risks on your project.
 When you see something that will probably happen, you should take action ahead of time, before the impacts are felt in your project.
 Be proactive rather than being reactive, to appropriately determine when to take action.